nextmv-io/sdk/templates/routing-ortools/README.md

 # Routing with OR-Tools

 This app solves an unconstrained routing problem using [OR-Tools][or-tools].
 Given a distance matrix (and with it indirectly the stops), a number of vehicles and a depot.

 The most important files created are `main.py` and `input.json`.

-* `main.py` implements a MIP knapsack solver.
+* `main.py` implements a routing solver.
 * `input.json` is a sample input file.

 ## Usage